Mirai-09/Keybie-Hackpad/README.md

 # Keybie - Hackpad

 Keybie is a 12-key macropad with a rotary encoder and an OLED display!
 It uses KMK firmare and is my first-ever hardware project with a PCB. :)<br>
+You can customise Keybie to any Keyboard shortcuts and have the shortcut at your hand!<br><br>
+Firmware of Keybie comes with following functions:
+ - media control (prev track, pause track, next track)
+ - Volumn control (volumn up and down with scroll knob, mute with a key)
+ - Up, Down, Right and Left keys
+ - Brightness Control (increase, decrease)
+ - F11 (full screen on chrome)
+ - Screenshot

+I made Keybie for Blueprint, a YSWS of Hack Club!
+I wanted to make this because macropads seems cool and I wanted to try building a hardware project myself! :)

 # BOM